How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 While the right neighborhood is important, I think the right block matters even more.
 You could live in a very car-dependent area, but if you just happen to live a 2-minute walk from a bus stop that takes you where you need to go, that can make up for a lot of drawbacks.

-In contrast, if you live in a zip code with lots of walking options but you’re a 12-minute walk to the bus that takes you to other parts of town, that’s a huge mental and logistical difference.
+In contrast, if you live in a zip code with lots of walking options but you’re a 12-minute walk to the bus, that’s a big difference.

-This is partially why housing new train stations is almost always more expensive.
+This is partially why housing near train stations is often more expensive.
 But the buses aren’t so popular, so it might not matter much.

-Before you move somewhere, head to Google or Apple Maps and check how long it will take you to get to important places like the grocery store or your job or your gym or wherever it is you go regularly.
+Before you move somewhere, head to Google or Apple Maps and check how long it will take you to get to important places like the grocery store, gym, work, or wherever it is you go regularly.

-Personally, I’d always choose a less nice living situation if it meant a very accessible location.
+Personally, I’d always choose a smaller apartment if it meant a very accessible location.
 If you live car-free, that proximity to what matters is even more important.

 Be an Advocate in Your Community

-Traveling around the world and seeing where urbanism goes right and wrong, I’ve mostly been a passive participant in what places have to offer me.
-But you can make your community more suitable for car-free live by participating.
+Traveling around the world and seeing where city planning goes right and wrong, I’ve been a passive participant in what places have to offer.
+But you can make your community more suitable for car-free life by participating.

 It may not happen next week, but you can have a direct hand in shaping infrastructure decisions nearby.

-It’s in growing up in a real community where I’ve seen that actually, my voice does make a difference.
+Growing up in a real community, I’ve seen that actually, my voice does make a difference.
 In towns and small cities, sadly, very few people vote in non-major elections.

 But that means your voice can have a disproportionate impact.
-Your voice could be the difference between a bus route or bike that would directly improve you life and improve your city.
+Your voice could be the difference between a bus route or a bike lane that would directly improve your life and improve your city.

 Here are some simple ways to get involved.